-Sapele Mahogany is one of the densest and most durable mahoganys available, making it more suitable for external joinery and the preferred material for producing high quality furniture.
+Sapele Mahogany is one of the densest and most durable mahogany timbers available, making it suitable for external joinery and the preferred material for producing high quality furniture.

-Sapele Mahogany also has a very fine texture due to its dense grain and molecular structure, this results in a particularly high quality paint finish, often not present when using other hardwoods, as they tend to be softer with a more open grain which leaves an orange peel finish to the paintwork.
-Many other manufacturers use the term hardwood, as opposed to mahogany, as many suppliers will use timber that cannot by law be described as mahogany.
-All timber used in our glazed extensions - i.e. frames, sashes, upstands, rafters, ridge and pilasters, is manufactured from Sapele Mahogany.
+Sapele has a very fine texture due to its dense grain and this results in a particularly high quality paint finish, often not possible when using other hardwoods, as they tend to be softer with a more open grain which is very visible in the finished paintwork.
+Many other manufacturers refer to the timber they use as hardwood but do not use sapele mahogany, instead sourcing other species which do not have the qualities we insist on.
+All structural timber used in our glazed extensions - i.e. frames, sashes, upstands, rafters and ridges, is manufactured from Sapele Mahogany.

-Timber that has not gone through this modification process absorbs and releases water depending on the weather, causing the wood to expand and contract.
+Ordinarily timber absorbs and releases significant amounts of water depending on the weather, causing the wood to expand and contract.
 This can result in the wood splitting or rotting over time.
-Accoya wood has been modified to reduce its cell walls, meaning it will absorb around 80% less water than traditional woods.
+Accoya has been modified so that the cells in the wood are prevented from being able to absorb moisture - around 80% less than traditional woods.
 This increases the timbers dimensional stability and lowers maintenance frequency.

-In addition, due to the change that has happened in the cell structure of the wood, fungi do not recognise Accoya as wood and therefore don’t target it.
+In addition, due to the change in the cell structure of the wood, fungi do not recognise Accoya as wood and therefore don’t target it.
 Wood eating insects are unable to survive on Accoya wood.

-Most commonly, Tulipwood is the pinkish yellowish wood yielded from the tulip tree, found on the Eastern side of North America.
+Most commonly found on the Eastern side of North America tulipwood is the pinkish yellowish wood yielded from the tulip tree.
 In the United States, it is commonly known as tulip poplar or yellow poplar, even though the tree is not related to the poplars.

 Tulipwood is very stable timber and is used internally on plate rails, crown mouldings and trims within our glazed extensions.

-At Hampton Conservatories, we take the hassle out of maintenance by offering a maintenance contract to our customers, which involves servicing and carrying out general maintenance on an annual basis
+At Hampton Conservatories, we can take the hassle out of upkeep by offering a maintenance contract to our customers, which involves servicing and carrying out general repairs on an annual basis.

-Our high-quality hardware is designed specifically for Hampton Conservatories' profiles.
-The wide range of door and window accessories can be finished in brass, bronze, satin or polished nickel to complement the specific structure.
-We have a variety of different styles to suit either modern or traditional designs.
+Our high-quality hardware is chosen specifically to suit Hampton Conservatories' profiles.
+The wide range of door and window accessories can be selected in a range of stunning finishes to complement the timber colour and interior design.
+We have a variety of different styles to suit either modern or traditional period designs.
 It is these detailed finishes that can make your glazed extension feel complete.

 Design & Detail

-Casement style windows are not like any others, which tend to be flush.
-Hampton Conservatories sashes have a 10 mm step back from the face of the frame.
-This creates a unique shadow line and a sense of depth to the window and gives it a characteristic look.
-Our windows have a double seal foam filled nylon gasket and additionally, they are designed with a bevelled sill for natural drainage.
-Internally the frame has a traditional pencil mould beading of traditional casement and sliding sash windows.
+In many casement style windows the sashes are flush with the frame.
+Hampton Conservatories sashes are set back from the face of the frame which creates a shadow line and a sense of depth to the window giving it our characteristic look.
+Our casement windows have a double seal gasket and additionally, they are designed with a bevelled sill for natural drainage.
+Internally the frame features a traditional pencil mould beading which gives a particularly unique detail to the window.

-The fenestration used on our window designs is particularly slim; it is bevelled on the outside to recreate a traditional finish.
-Internally it is moulded with what is known as lamb's tongue profile, typical of early single glazed fenestration detailing.
+The fenestration used on our window designs is particularly slim.
+It is bevelled on the outside to recreate a traditional putty bead finish whilst internally it is moulded with what is known as lamb's tongue profile, typical of early single glazed fenestration detailing.

 At Hampton Conservatories we are very conscious that security is of utmost importance to our clients.
-We use toughened double-glazed panels on the roof and sides of all our structures.
-This glazing is five times stronger than ordinary glass and the sashes are designed with internal glazing slips, so that glass cannot be removed from outside.
-The window handles of opening sashes are morticed deep into the mahogany frame and the casement stay has a threaded locking screw for additional security.
+We use toughened glass where possible in all of the standard side and roof glazing of our structures.
+This glass is five times stronger than ordinary glass and the sashes are designed with internal glazing slips, so that glazing cannot be removed from outside.
+The window handles of opening sashes are morticed deep into the mahogany frame and the casement stay has a locking screw for additional security.

 In double door sets, both doors have an internal full-length locking mechanism, which has the "Secured by Design" certification.
-The fixed door can only be opened by means of a thumb turn in the lock at waist height, when the slave door is already open, so there are no difficult surface mounted shoot-bolts to worry about.
+The fixed door can only be opened by disengaging the integral shoot bolts when the slave door is already open, so there are no accessible face mounted shoot-bolts to worry about.